matt-novoselov/AltIcon/README.md

 ## Usage
 1. Add alternative icons to your `.xcassets` file.
 2. Set `Include All App Icon Assets` to `YES` in your Build Settings.
-3. Import AltIcon to your porject:
+3. Import AltIcon to your project:

 ```swift
 import SwiftUI